hellojxt/NeuralSound/README.md

 ```
 The log file is saved to ```vibration/runs/default_tag/``` and the weights are saved to ```vibration/weights/default_tag.pt```.

 In the vibration solver, the matrix multiplication is implemented by a similar way of graph neural network.
+This is because of the consistency of convolution with matrix multiplication mentioned in our paper.
+We implemented the graph convolution with [PyTorch Scatter](https://github.com/rusty1s/pytorch_scatter).
 See function ```spmm_conv``` in ```src/classic/fem/project_util.py```.
-This is because of the consistency of convolution with matrix multiplication mentioned in our paper.

 ## Training Radiation Solver
 First you should split the dataset into training, testing, and validation sets.